 - Scientific sessions highlight the latest scientific research in birth defects, diseases of developmental origin, and cutting-edge technologies.

-The theme of the 2018 meeting is "Mechanisms, Models, Mothers and Babies: Bringing Birth Defects Research into Practice" and will cover basic, epidemiologic, and clinical research and the application of new technologies to the understanding and prevention of birth defects, and postnatal/functional effects.
-If your research and/or daily activities involve any of the items below, you should come to Clearwater Beach!
+The theme of the 2019 meeting is “Sea Changes in Birth Defects Research and Prevention” and will cover basic, epidemiologic, and clinical research and the application of new technologies to the understanding and prevention of birth defects, and postnatal/functional effects.
+If your research and/or daily activities involve any of the items below, you should come to San Diego!

 Researchers whose cutting-edge science can be applied to birth defects research such as research with stem cells, adverse outcomes pathways, computational toxicology, genomics/genetics, mechanistic toxicology, proteomics, or metabolomics.